flukejones/rog-core/README.md

 The laptop I currently have is the GX502RW and so I'll be using that for the basis of this app.
 If I get wireshark captures from others with different ROG laptops then I should be able to add something like laptop and feature detection.

+This is not the optimal solution as I'm using libusb to capture the interface that contains the unread keys (kernel doesn't read them), which removes the volume+media control keys also.
+I'm now looking at the kernel source to see if I can add the inputs correctly so they show up as proper evdev events.

 ## Requirements

 - `rustc`, `cargo`